d3b-center/canine-dev/analyses/lancet_padding_window/README.md

     - `results/all_samples_with_var_comparison` - This file has variant numbers  and also annotations/locations of where  the missing variants are
     - `results/var_comparison.png`

-Conclusion -
+##### Conclusion

-The biggest difference in runtimes is when we switch  from 300-600 to 200-400.
+Most of  the runtime difference was when we switched from 300-600 to 200-400.
+There  is not a significant number of  variants lost between both these parameters.
+Also note, canine samples were sequenced at 151 read length.
+So switching to 200-400 (or even 150-300?) cuts down the runtimnme for the the whole WGS workflow